Downtown and Old Town Overlay Design Guidelines Update

 - Here’s how we protect that in the future: A draft version of the updated Guidelines for review and comment before it is presented to the City Council for adoption!

-- Design Guidelines Update Draft will be available to the public for review and feedback following the Virtual Open House on April 28.
+- Design Guidelines Final Draft currently available to the public for review and feedback.

 Who to Contact if you have Questions: